qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 | :---------------------------------- | :-------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | __quantum__rt__double_record_output | `void(f64,i8*)` | Adds a double precision floating point value result to the generated output.
 The second parameter defines a string label for the result value.
 Depending on the output schema, the label is included in the output or omitted. |
 | __quantum__rt__f32_record_output    | `void(f32,i8*)` | Adds an 32-bit floating point value result to the generated output.
 The second parameter defines a string label for the result value.
 Depending on the output schema, the label is included in the output or omitted.          |

+Additionally, a back-end can provided more `rt` functions that can be used by adaptive profile programs in accordance with the classical data types that it supports.

 ### Initialization